Korea, Colombia and Panama FTA Outcomes

 In 2011, the Obama administration promoted free trade agreements (FTA) with Korea, Colombia and Panama as a way to create American jobs, promising that the pacts would increase U.S. exports.
 The administration also promised a concrete benefit for each pact on the date of their passage: “greater U.S. access to the Korean auto market, significantly increased labor rights and worker protections in Colombia, and enhanced tax transparency and labor rights in Panama.”1 The pacts were passed with strong GOP support, while many congressional Democrats opposed the deals, which are based on the model of the North American Free Trade Agreement (NAFTA).2

-Eleven months into the Korea FTA, U.S. goods exports to Korea have declined by 10 percent (a $3.8 billion decrease) in comparison to the same months in the year before FTA implementation.
-U.S. meat producers lost a combined $169 million in beef, pork and poultry exports in the first eleven months of the Korea FTA relative to the same period in the previous year, while the U.S. auto and auto parts industries suffered a 16 percent increase in the U.S. auto trade deficit with Korea.
-Overall, the U.S. trade deficit with Korea has swelled 34 percent under the FTA.3
+One year into the Korea FTA, U.S. goods exports to Korea have declined by 10 percent (a $4.2 billion decrease) in comparison to the year before FTA implementation.
+U.S. meat producers lost a combined $206 million in beef, pork and poultry exports in the first year of the Korea FTA relative to the year before FTA implementation, while the U.S. auto and auto parts industries suffered a 16 percent increase in the U.S. auto trade deficit with Korea.
+Overall, the U.S. trade deficit with Korea has swelled 37 percent under the FTA.3

-Imports of cars and auto parts from Korea have soared 16 percent (more than $2.3 billion) under the FTA, driving a 16 percent increase in the U.S. trade deficit with Korea in autos and parts relative to the same months in the year before FTA implementation.
+Imports of cars and auto parts from Korea have soared 15 percent (more than $2.5 billion) under the FTA, driving a 16 percent increase in the U.S. trade deficit with Korea in autos and auto parts relative to the year before FTA implementation.

-U.S. beef exports have declined by 8 percent under the FTA in comparison to the same months in the prior year, a $41 million loss in beef exports under just eleven months of the Korea FTA.
+U.S. beef exports have declined by 8 percent under the FTA in comparison to the prior year, a $48 million loss in beef exports under just one year of the Korea FTA.

-U.S. pork exports have fallen by 20 percent in comparison to the same months the previous year, a $78 million loss in pork exports in the months since the deal went into effect.
+U.S. pork exports have fallen by 24 percent in comparison to the previous year, a $102 million loss in pork exports since the deal went into effect.

 Panama Tax Haven Status Continues Unabated: In June 2012, the Organization for Economic Cooperation and Development, which tracks countries’ tax haven statuses, reported that Panama remains one of a handful of nations in the world that has not passed a first-stage review of its tax transparency measures, due to nearly unparalleled nonconformity on six of nine regulatory checks against tax evasion.13 Even the Cayman Islands did not earn that dubious distinction.
 To counter criticism that the Panama FTA would assist corporations seeking to dodge U.S. taxes via secretive Panama-based subsidiaries and bank accounts, in late 2010 the Obama administration announced a new Tax Information Exchange Agreement with Panama.
 However, a loophole in that agreement allows Panama to sidestep new tax transparency provisions if they are “contrary to the public policy” of Panama, an interesting concept for a country that earns much of its revenue by providing strict banking secrecy and tax-free status for foreign firms incorporated there.14